 - Introduction to European Cinema

-Marian is currently working on the sixth edition of the Edinburgh Spanish Film Festival (October 2019).
+Marian is currently working on the nine edition of the Edinburgh Spanish Film Festival (October 2022).
 She continues expanding the variety of films on offer with windows to Catalan, Basque, Galician and Latin American film productions.